cysouw/graphicalgrammar/text/english.md

 According to Brown [-@brown1826: 36], words that modify other words can be assigned a *degree*, indicated by numbers above the words.
 Exactly this example shown here will return throughout all of his writings.
 :::

 Finally there is sectioning, which amounts to separating the major constituents of a sentence by bracketing them.
-Hierarchical bracketing is not used by Brown, although there are a few incidental examples of brackets insides brackets attested in his work.
-The constituents are also distinguished into major and minor ones.
+Hierarchical bracketing is mostly not used by Brown, although there are a few incidental examples of brackets insides brackets attested in his work.
+Additionally, the constituents are distinguished into major and minor ones.
 The major is roughly the minimal sentence (indicated by square brackets), while the minors are adjuncts (indicated by round brackets).
 The very few examples of subordinated sentences are simply treated as minors without any special status.
 The analysis of the structure of a sentence amount to a combination of sectioning and scanning, as shown in [@fig:brown1826_47].

 > Every sentence has, or may have, two or more sections.
 One of these sections must be the foundation of the sentence […].
 The section which is the foundation, is, of course, denominated the ~~major~~.
 The other or others are called ~~minors~~.
 The Major in these ~~exercises~~, will be presented by brackets.
 The minor will be presented by parentheses. [@brown1826: 45, emphasis in original]